Ring Those Phones!

 Thank You Saskatchewan!

-The telethon featured 75 talented Saskatchewan performers, our wonderful national cast both returning and new, our pit band was back, and many other special moments.
+The telethon featured over 70 talented Saskatchewan performers, our wonderful TeleMiracle cast both returning and new, our pit band was back, and many other special moments.

 Missed any part of the telethon?
-You can access the entire 20-hour broadcast – and the
+You can access the entire broadcast on our Vimeo channel.

 The money raised throughout the year and during the TeleMiracle telethon benefits the Kinsmen Foundation.
 They provide funding to the people of Saskatchewan requiring special needs equipment to maintain or improve their quality of life; as well as, travel assistance to those needing to leave their community, to access life-saving medical treatment.
 Funding is also provided to institutions and health foundations to purchase specialized, new or innovating equipment to improve health care.